 As with any major financial decision, we suggest you get advice from a licensed financial planner or professional.
-We provide our members with access to financial advice, on the phone and face-to-face, and can put you in touch with a licensed financial adviser who is independent of Qantas Super but familiar with our fund.
+We provide our members with access to financial advice, on the phone and face-to-face, and can put you in touch with a licensed financial adviser who is not employed by us, but is familiar with Qantas Super.

 To arrange a financial advice session, simply call the Qantas Super Helpline on 1300 362 967.